Egg-03/FerrumX/README.md

 <ins>GUI Report Tool:</ins> Included for end-users who require a quick and easy way to generate a system report encompassing hardware, network, and OS details.

 # Supported Operating Systems
-FerrumX has been tested to work exclusively on <strong>Windows 8.1, Windows 10 and Windows 11</strong> devices For Windows 7 and Vista support, see: [FerrumL](https://github.com/Egg-03/FerrumL)
+FerrumX has been tested to work exclusively on <strong>Windows 8.1, Windows 10 and Windows 11</strong> devices.
+For Windows 7 and Vista support, see: [FerrumL](https://github.com/Egg-03/FerrumL)

 # Installation